smuemd/stylething/README.md

 ### Setup

 First, import the Vdom library and BSS.
-Then create a `styled` component factory by configuring Stylething's `createStyler` function.
+Then create a `styled` component factory.

 ```js
 import m from 'mithril'